alermol/MDSearch/README.md

    Sequentially adds SNPs with highest Minor Allele Frequency (MAF) until all samples are distinguishable at the specified minimal Hamming distance.
 SNPs with MAF closest to 0.5 are prioritized for maximum discriminative power.

 2. **Backward Elimination Phase**
    Iteratively removes SNPs from the preliminary set while maintaining the required discriminative ability.
-Uses random elimination with multiple trials to find minimal sets.
+Uses deterministic elimination to find minimal sets.

 The final step optionally expands the minimal set with additional polymorphic SNPs (using Polymorphism Information Content, PIC) to reach a user-specified size.

 ## Requirements
-- Python 3.x
+- Python 3.8+
 - NumPy
-- Standard Python libraries (multiprocessing, re, random, pathlib)
+- Standard Python libraries (pathlib, logging, time, json, sys, itertools, math)

 ## Installation